martinit18/nested_fit/README.md

 - `nf_output_fit_ .dat`: Model function values with higher density sampling that the data (for plot purpose).
 In addition, different components of the model are given
 - `nf_output_tries.dat`: For each live points trial, it contains the final evidence, the number of iterations and the maximum value of the likelihood function.
 - `nf_output_points.txt`: contains all discarded and final live points values, their associated likelihood values and posterior probabilities.
 From them, the different parameter probability distributions can be built.
+- `nf_output_diag.dat`: contains likelihood values corresponding to the birth of the discarded and final live points, and the rank of the new live point once inserted in the enemble.
+These values are used for statistics of the evidence (with the help of Anesthetic library) and for diagnostics.
 For this purpose, the python function in `nested_res_ .py` can be used also for compressed `nf_output_points.txt` files (using gzip with the name `nf_output_points.txt.gz`).
-Together with this file, also the files `nf_output_points.paramnames` and `nf_output_points.ranges` are created for the use of GetDist python library.
+Together with this file, also the files `nf_output_points.paramnames` and `nf_output_points.ranges` are created for the use of GetDist and Anesthetic python libraries.

 **Details of the input file line by line**